RestartB/titanium/Privacy.md

 - *"guild"* - a Discord server.
 Not to be confused with the bot hosting server (labelled *"the server"*).

 ## Data we collect
 When using certain Titanium features, we may need to collect and process some data.
-Titanium accesses this data using the Discord API; all of the data is publicly accessible.
+Titanium accesses this data using the Discord API; all data accessed is publicly accessible.
 The data collected may include but is not limited to:
 - User Information *(incl.
 IDs, profile picture URLs)*
 - User Permissions in guilds
 - Guild Information *(incl. guild members)*